Halls Family Dentistry

-First, Dr. Huang performs a comprehensive dental exam, which may include X-rays and an evaluation of your teeth, tongue, and airway.
-Then, she makes digital or physical impressions of your teeth, which she sends to a lab to make the appliance.
+First, our doctors perform a comprehensive dental exam, which may include X-rays and an evaluation of your teeth, tongue, and airway.
+Then, she makes digital or physical impressions of your teeth, which are sent to a lab to make the appliance.

-Once the appliance is made, you return to the office so Dr. Huang can make any necessary adjustments to ensure a proper fit.
-During this visit, she teaches you how to use and care for your new oral appliance.
+Once the appliance is made, you return to the office so we can make any necessary adjustments to ensure a proper fit.
+During this visit, we will teach you how to use and care for your new oral appliance.

 If you’re looking for a dentist that’s qualified to provide oral appliance therapy for sleep apnea, call Halls Family Dentistry.